Bunkered

-Bunkered (stylised as bunkered) is a golf magazine from Scotland published by DC Thomson.
+bunkered is a golf magazine from Scotland published by DC Thomson.
 Based in Glasgow, Scotland, the magazine was launched in 1996 and is published ten times per year.

-A multi-award-winning, glossy, consumer title, the magazine covers all aspects of golf, from equipment to tuition, travel, interviews and more.
+The magazine covers all aspects of golf, from equipment to tuition, travel, interviews and more.

 History

 After two pilot editions of the magazine were released in 1995, the first official edition of bunkered was launched in April 1996 by Pro Sports Promotions, an independent publishing company based in Glasgow.
 The company later rebranded to PSP Publishing and then to PSP Media.
 Initially, bunkered produced four issues in its first year.

 By 1998, production increased to five editions annually, followed by six editions in 1999.
 Starting in 2002, the magazine transitioned to an eight-issue-per-year schedule.
 It marked the publication of its 100th edition in 2010 during the Open Championship held in St Andrews.

 In 1999, bunkered became the highest-selling golf magazine in Scotland, according to industry reports.

 In 2018, ownership of the magazine transferred to DC Thomson.
 In 2023, the magazine expanded its distribution to include ten issues per year and was sold in England, Wales, and Ireland for the first time, having previously been available only in Scotland.

 bunkered has featured interviews with golf figures, including Jack Nicklaus, Arnold Palmer, Tom Watson, Gary Player, Seve Ballesteros, Colin Montgomerie, and Donald Trump.

 Additionally, bunkered organized the bunkered Matchplay Challenge in 2004 and 2007, a Ryder Cup-style event that pitted teams from the Scottish amateur and professional golf circuits against each other.